Adityavanjre/Project-K/README.md

 ---

-**Note**: This is an AI assistant project designed to help with doubt clearing and learning.
+**Note**: This is Project-K, an AI assistant designed to help with learning and understanding.
 Always verify critical information from authoritative sources.